Are you autistic, unemployed or have little money and wondering how to get started with an exercise program? You have a built-in gym: your body.

 Your body is your gym equipment.
 Bodyweight exercises are a very effective form of weight bearing movements.

-You can do pushups with your hands on the edge of a countertop or the trunk of a car.
+You can do modified (beginner) pushups with your hands on the edge of a countertop, the trunk of a car or a ledge outside.

-As you get stronger you can try pushups on your knees and, over time, work towards full pushups.
+As you get stronger you can try pushups on a lower ledge such as a stair step and work towards full pushups eventually.

-A pull-up bar from Amazon costs $20 (see image below).
+A pull-up bar from Amazon costs $20.
 BUT WAIT – if you can’t do pull-ups, no problem!

 Did you know that simply hanging counts as a strength training exercise?

 Hang for a few seconds to start.
-Or, hang with your feet barely touching the floor or with only one foot barely touching it – whatever it takes to subtract some body weight from the hang.
+Or, hang with your feet barely touching the floor (or small stool) or with only one foot barely touching it – whatever it takes to subtract some body weight from the hang.

-Over time you can do “jump pull-ups” by jumping up so that you’re hanging with bent arms, then slowly lower yourself, feet off the floor.
+You can work up to doing “jump pull-ups” by jumping up so that you’re hanging with bent arms, then slowly lower yourself, feet off the floor.

 • Your legs make for fabulous workout equipment.